voideditor/void/README.md

 ## Contributing

-1. Feel free to attend a weekly meeting in our Discord channel if you'd like to contribute!
+1. To get started working on Void, see [`HOW_TO_CONTRIBUTE`](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

-2. To get started working on Void, see [`HOW_TO_CONTRIBUTE`](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).
+2. Feel free to attend a weekly meeting in our Discord channel!

 3. We're open to collaborations and suggestions of all types - just reach out.